MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-working-with-events-using-application-diagnostics.md

 ---
-title: Work with Events by Using Application Diagnostics
+title: Work with Events by using Application Diagnostics
 description: This article describes how to use the Application Diagnostics console to review captured application error, exceptions and troubleshoot the events. ms.date: 04/23/2025
 author: jyothisuri